matthewwangg/matthewwangg/README.md

 # Look who decided to show up!👋

 - Hey!
 I'm Matt, a Computer Science Junior at Arizona State University and current Software Developer.
+- I'm also an incoming AI/ML Engineering intern at Honeywell
 - My fields of interest are Machine Learning (particularly Deep Learning) and Software Engineering.
 - This is where I showcase my work projects, personal projects, as well as document my learning and exploration.